Muzietto/qc-skew-heaps/README.md

 Doubleclick on jsc.html for skew heaps and on jscKn.html for knapsacks.

-All ajax-related page require a webserver serving files from the filesystem.
+All ajax-related page require a webserver running in local.
 See [3].

 [1] http://people.inf.elte.hu/center/fulltext.pdf